jovotech/jovo-cli/docs/README.md

 ## Commands

-Learn more about the Jovo CLI commands:
+Learn more about all global Jovo CLI commands:

 - [`new`](https://www.jovo.tech/docs/new-command): Create a new Jovo project
 - [`run`](https://www.jovo.tech/docs/run-command): Start the local development server